All Episodes

 What do you make of it?

-You could argue a more modern extrapolation uh of of when this started could be when you know 9-11 and then when China was added to the WTO, and then we we in earnest exported the wealth of the United States of America in the form of the manufacturing and industrial base.
+You could argue a more modern extrapolation of when this started could be when 9-11 and then when China was added to the WTO.

-That doesn't necessarily mean world war, although that's also in cue right now as well.
+That doesn't necessarily mean world war, although that's also in queue right now as well.

-Um, but I I would like, and and Charlie is a fantastic human being.
+But I would like, and Charlie is a fantastic human being.

 That's right, 100%.

-And so we don't they want to get us to fight each other, and that's the wrong answer.
+And so, we don't want to get us to fight each other, and that's the wrong answer, right?

-Um this is Hegelian dialectic, and and largely like you see gold, right?
+Um, this is Hegelian dialectic, and largely, like you see gold, right?

 And then look at the news cycle the last seven days.

-Okay, well, that is showing you all right, purchasers of gold, large blocks of Bitcoin, why is that happening?
+Okay, well, that is showing you all right, purchasers of gold, large blocks of Bitcoin.

 Big money is nervous about counterparty risk.

-Okay, that now the the cabal or whoever, you know, the the the they sees oh shit, the financial markets might show the truth to people.
+Okay, that now the cabal or whoever, you know, the they sees, oh shit, the financial markets might show the truth to people.

-Um now that the financial markets, which are the only thing people can point to to pay for their meals and have the illusion of wealth, could combust near term.
+Um, and now that the financial markets, which are the only thing people can point to to pay for their meals and have the illusion of wealth, could combust near term, yeah, yeah.

-And we're like we're seeing in France, you know, riots in the streets, burning uh parts of Paris.
+And like we're seeing in France, you know, riots in the streets, burning of parts of Paris.

-The austerity measures that Macron was trying to put in place, uh rejected by the people because you know who wants to lose their government pension, right?
+Think about it: the austerity measures that Macron was trying to put in place rejected by the people because, you know, who wants to lose their government pension, right?

 You know, who wants to get less money on government benefits?

-Obviously, nobody does, but the problem is the numbers don't add up anymore across you know many Western European nations as well as the United States and others, and so this is inevitable.
+Obviously, nobody does, but the problem is the numbers don't add up anymore across many Western European nations as well as the United States and others.

-You had a major um lender, subprime lender, actually in Texas go bankrupt today.
+You had a major lender, subprime lender, actually in Texas, go bankrupt today.

 And so the macro picture is already worse than it was when the SP was 700.

-So you're you're talking about the big short scenario in both auto loans and residential.
+So you're talking about the big short scenario in both auto loans and residential everything, literally everything.

 And commercial buildings.

-So the bailout was 786 billion, which they like blow in three hours now, by the way, Mike.
+So before 2009, essentially, so the bailout was $786 billion, which they like blow in three hours now, by the way, Mike.

-And I I think people should go on the US debt clock dog or and like watch it real time.
+And I think people should go on the U.S. debt clock dog and like watch it real time.

-The rate of change will make you make you know.
+The rate of change will make you nauseous.

 Yes.